changeworld/azure-docs.ja-jp/articles/connectors/connectors-create-api-rss.md

 <properties
 pageTitle="RSS | Microsoft Azure"
-description="Azure App Service を使用してロジック アプリを作成します。RSS コネクタを使用して、フィード アイテムを発行および取得できます。また、新しいアイテムがフィードに公開されたときに操作をトリガーすることもできます。"
-services="logic-apps"
+description="Create Logic apps with Azure App service.
+RSS connector allows the users to publish and retrieve feed items.
+It also allows the users to trigger operations when a new item is published to the feed." services="logic-apps"
 documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""
 tags="connectors" />